flenniken/statictea/docs/signatures.md

 # mapParameters

-Create a dictionary of the parameters.
+Create a dictionary of the arguments.
 The parameter names are the dictionary keys.
 Return a FunResult object containing the dictionary or a warning when the parameters do not match the signature.
 The last signature parameter is for the return type.
+The warning parameter value tells how many arguments matched the parameters.

 ```nim
 func mapParameters(params: seq[Param]; args: seq[Value]): FunResult